Black Rock Desert: Geologic features

 The desert has numerous volcanic and geothermal features of the northwest Nevada volcanic region, including two Black Rock Points (west and east) at the southern end of the Black Rock Range and which have dark Permian volcanic rocks similar to another Permian black diabase dike formation in Nevada.

 The portion of the Lake Lahontan lakebed in the Black Rock Desert is generally flat with Lahontan salt shrub vegetation, widely scattered hot springs, and a playa.
 In areas of the lakebed along mountains, rain shadow results in desert precipitation levels.

 The playa of the Black Rock Desert lakebed is ~200 sqmi within an area bounded by the Calico Mountains Wilderness (north), Gerlach (west), the Applegate National Historic Trail (northeast), and the Union Pacific Railroad (south).
-The "South Playa" (~30 sq mi, with ~13 sqmi in Washoe Co) is between Gerlach and the southwest boundary of the National Conservation Area (NCA), while the northeast NCA portion of the playa (including ~25 sqmi in Humboldt Co) is between the NCA boundary and the Applegate National Historic Trail.
+The "South Playa" (~30 sq mi, with ~13 sqmi in Washoe County) is between Gerlach and the southwest boundary of the National Conservation Area (NCA), while the northeast NCA portion of the playa (including ~25 sqmi in Humboldt County) is between the NCA boundary and the Applegate National Historic Trail.
 A Nobles route between Gerlach and Black Rock Hot Springs extends through the length of the playa.
 The playa's Quinn River Sink of ~3 sqmi is where the Quinn River discharges/evaporates ~2.75 mi south-southwest of Black Rock Hot Springs.

 Mining

 Prospecting and mining have occurred in the Black Rock region since the mid-19th century.
-US Gypsum Corporation operated a gypsum mine and drywall (brand named Sheetrock) manufacturing plant in Empire, which employed 107 people and produced 266,300 tons of gypsum in 2008.
+US Gypsum Corporation operated a gypsum mine and drywall manufacturing plant in Empire, which employed 107 people and produced 266,300 tons of gypsum in 2008.

 Allied Nevada Gold Corporation re-opened the Hycroft Gold Mine in 2008 after acquiring it from Vista Gold Corp.
-Hycroft is an open pit mining operation in the Kamma Mountains near Sulphur on the east side of the Black Rock Desert.
+Hycroft is an open-pit mining operation in the Kamma Mountains near Sulphur on the east side of the Black Rock Desert.
 An opal mine is at the base of the Calico Hills on the west side of the desert.

 Paleontology

-Bones of the mammoths that roamed the area around 20,000 BC have been recovered.
-In 1979 a fossilized Columbian mammoth was found.
+Bones of the mammoths that roamed the area around 20,000 BCE have been recovered.
+In 1979, a fossilized Columbian mammoth was found.
 Copies of the bones are now exhibited at the Nevada State Museum, Carson City.